denisenkom/go-mssqldb/README.md

 ## Caveat for local temporary tables

-Due to driver internals, temporary tables will only be allocated on the connection as a result of executing a query with zero parameters.
+Due to protocol limitations, temporary tables will only be allocated on the connection as a result of executing a query with zero parameters.
 The following query will, due to the use of a parameter, execute in its own session, and `#mytemp` will be de-allocated right away: